Shi Jiayi: Young Lions

+In 2007, Shi moved to Home United.
+He was name as the club captain for the 2011 season.

+Warriors FC

+After the end of the 2012 S.League season, Shi signed for Warriors FC.

 Shi scored his first goal of the 2015 S.League season in the second league game of the season, guiding the Warriors to a 3–1 victory over Harimau Muda and sending his club to the top of the table.
 At the end of the season, Shi was released from the club and returned to China, retiring from professional football.

 International career

-Shi made his debut for the Singapore national football team on 11 October 2005 against Cambodia.
+Shi made his debut for the Singapore national team on 11 October 2005 against Cambodia.

+He scored his first international goal with a brace in a 4–0 win during the 2010 FIFA World Cup qualification match against Palestine on 8 October 2007.

-He was an integral part of the team during the 2007 AFF Championship in which Singapore defeated Thailand 3–2 in the Finals.
+Shi was an integral part of the team during the 2007 AFF Championship in which Singapore defeated Thailand 3–2 in the Finals.

-He scored his first international goal against Palestine.